• Home

 How to store:

-• I suggest only apply the meat floss and kewpie mayo on the cut side when you are ready to serve.
+• I suggest only apply the meat floss and mayo on the cut side when you are ready to serve.
 Let the buns cool down completely and then keep in an air-tight container for a day or two.

 • For longer storage, put them in a freezer bag, push all the air out and seal.
 Keep frozen for one month.
-Simply thaw at room temperature for 15-20 minutes and then wrap in a foil and reheat in the oven at 350 F for 10 minutes or until just warm and then apply kew pie mayo and meat floss on the cut side and serve
+Simply thaw at room temperature for 15-20 minutes and then wrap in a foil and reheat in the oven at 350 F for 10 minutes or until just warm and then apply mayo and meat floss on the cut side and serve

 RECOMMEDED TOOLS